sensible-hq/sensible-docs/readme-sync/v0/api/1000 - api-tutorial/2100 - api-tutorial-async-2.md

 ----

-Generate a one-time Sensible URL for a document (this URL expires within minutes):
+Generate a one-time Sensible URL for a document (this URL expires in minutes):

   1. Copy the following code sample and replace `YOUR_API_KEY` with your [API key](https://app.sensible.so/account/):